 Put a luau twist on the classic outdoor game of ring toss.
-To play, stake short tiki torches in the ground (unlit, of course).
-Have kids stand a few feet away and try to ring the torches with hula hoops.
+To play, stake short outdoor torches in the ground (unlit, of course).
+Have kids stand a few feet away and toss hula hoops to try to get them to encircle the torches.

-Have the children sit on the ground to form a circle.
+Have the children sit on the ground in a circle.
 Give them a coconut to pass around as Hawaiian music plays.
 When the music stops, the child caught holding the coconut is out of the game.
 Play continues until only one player is left.
-Since this game is most often played with small children, it’s a fun idea to give each player a trinket prize as they exit the game.Continue to 5 of 10 below.
+Because this game is most often played with small children, you can give each player a trinket prize when they're counted out of the game.Continue to 5 of 9 below.

-To make luau-themed bowling pins, simply decorate empty, two-liter soda bottles to look like tiki totems or hula dancers (use paint, glue, colored paper, etc. to create your own, unique luau bowling pins).
-Set the pins up on the lawn and use a coconut as the bowling ball.
+To make luau-themed bowling pins, decorate empty, 2-liter soda bottles.
+Use paint, glue, colored paper, and other craft items to create your own, distinctive luau bowling pins.
+Set the pins up on the lawn, and use a coconut as the bowling ball.

 Sand Bucket Relay Race

 Fill two beach pails with sand.
 Place a shovel in each pail of sand, and place them at one end of the luau party space.
-Several feet away, divide players into two teams and have them line up behind a starting line.
-Give each team an empty beach pail that is identical to the one filled with sand.
-On “go!” kids will begin racing, relay style, to carry a shovel of sand from the full pail and dump it into the empty pail.
-They must try their best to spill as little sand as possible because when the... race is over, the team who has added the most sand to their previously empty bucket wins the game.
+Create two teams and have them line up behind a starting line several feet away.
+Give each team an empty beach pail identical to the one filled with sand.
+On the command “Go!” kids will begin racing, relay-style, to carry a shovel of sand from the full pail and dump it into the empty pail.
+They must try their best to spill as little sand as possible.
+When the race is over, the team that has added the most sand to their previously empty bucket wins the game.

 Hang a hula hoop from a tree or someplace where it can be suspended slightly above the ground.
-Give each player a pair of flip flops to wear.
-Kids will line up and take turns kicking the flip flops off of their feet, attempting to send them flying through the hoop.
-Score points for players whose flip flops fly through the hoop, or play just for fun.Continue to 9 of 10 below.
+Give each player a pair of flip-flops to wear.
+Kids will line up and take turns kicking the flip-flops off their feet, attempting to send them flying through the hoop.
+Score points for players whose flip-flops fly through the hoop.